-- The finale in which Frank has to evade Patricia, who's armed with a shotgun as he constantly shifts between the present and the past hospital, bearing witness to the horrible massacre that happened many years ago, often from the perspective of the people being slaughtered.
+The finale in which Frank and Lucy have to evade Patricia, who's armed with a shotgun as Frank constantly shifts between the present and the past hospital, bearing witness to the horrible massacre that happened many years ago, often from the perspective of the people being slaughtered.